WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - valtype_u0? is ?().
     - the value type t matches the value type t'.
-    - t' is contained in [numtype, vectype].
+    - t' is numtype or t' is vectype.

 Instr_ok/block
 - the instruction (BLOCK bt instr*) is valid with the function type t_1* -> t_2* if: